 SCOTUS Decided!
 But what does “Wayfair” mean for SaaS companies?

 In our last publication about the Wayfair case we talked about the states’ right to impose their sales tax laws (both the tax itself as well as the obligation to collect and remit on their behalf).
-We believe the Wayfair decision could greatly expands the states’ rights even for those states that do not have an “economic nexus” law in place.
+We believe the Wayfair decision could greatly expand the states’ rights even for those states that do not have an “economic nexus” law in place.
 If you missed it, click here.)
 In today’s episode of Tax Tips & Triage, we will focus in on one industry which happens to cover a large portion of our client base, SaaS companies.

 I’m a SaaS company, why do I care about “Wayfair”?